YoniTi/OWE11-RNA-Seq-Workflow/README.md

 ## The workflow is visualized in dag.pdf in the root directory
-If this file is missing please run `snakemake visualize` in the terminal.
+If this file is missing please run `$ snakemake visualize` in the terminal.

 The workflow consists of 9 steps where everything combines in the last step `report`